“Andrew McIntosh's “I Hold the Lion's Paw", a 40-minute suite, travels over vast geography, searching, sometimes with a little swing in its step."

 “But McIntosh’s “Yelling Into the Wind” broke the sound barrier – in terms of going beyond what we have known – for coming up with a new tonal language for a magical work in which every moment is fascinating.
 Its gorgeous, shape- shifting panes of color and light create a psychologically potent yet exquisitely balanced work of art. wild Up’s beautifully nuanced performance, which featured Richard Valitutto as solo pianist, deserves lavish accolades - as does this astounding opus.”

-Alexandra Ivanoff, www.bachtrack.com (Yelling Into the Wind)
+Alexandra Ivanoff (Yelling Into the Wind)

 “The performance [of the US premiere of Gérard Grisey's “Les Espaces Acoustiques"], expertly conducted by Mark Menzies, was enrapturing.
 Andrew McIntosh played the important viola solos with commanding beauty.”

-Mark Swed, L.A.
-Times (Grisey festival at REDCAT)
+Mark Swed (Grisey festival at REDCAT)

 “His [pianist Dante Boon's] sensitive playing set the stage for the violin and here Andrew McIntosh displayed amazing control of pitch and intonation, even when the sounds coming from his instrument were barely above a whisper.
 Despite the fragmented nature of the piece - and its 75 minute length - it was never boring.
 This was due largely to the quality of the playing but also the fact that it was performed live in a space where the finest details were audible... ...This was an excellent performance of one of the landmarks of late 20th century experimental music."